Xinantécatl (Nevado de Toluca)

 Last Peak (more cooperation)

-We stood sharp than ever, watching the one that is climbing in front of you, warning the other ones about rocks that were not safe to grab or step.
+We stood sharp than ever, watching who is climbing in front of you, warning the others behind you about rocks that were not safe to grab or step.
 Eventually, we were pushing and praising each other.

 Behind of us, the peaks and some cliffs, showing us how long we have been climbing and hiking, far away from our starting point.
-The landscape keeps impressive.
+The landscape keeps impressing.

 It's 12:25.